 - if textbooks are to be used, it is better to use those that have in-text references

 - referencing websites is generally discouraged except under certain specific instances, and only after discussion with a member of the editorial board: content may not have been peer-reviewed, may change dynamically, and hyperlinks may become stale

 - in particular, we ask that whonamedit.com and wikipedia.org are not used as often articles on those sites are poorly referenced

 - please try to avoid using two-tiered references e.g. directly citing a reference X obtained from Y's article, when you have only read the article by Y, and never actually reviewed reference X yourself - there is a risk because 'Y' may have incorrectly cited or misunderstood the article by 'X'

 - add a space between the text and the reference

-The best way to simply do this is by using our automatic citation generator.
-Simply plug in the URL of the article or PDF, the pubmed ID or ISBN and you'll get a formatted reference back (in most cases).
+Simply plug in the URL of the article or PDF, the pubmed ID (PMID) or ISBN into the reference box and click "search".